NishantLuitel/NishantLuitel.github.io/_pages/about.md

 I'm passionate about Machine Learning research, with interests spanning across diverse areas such as `Computer Vision`, `GNNs`, `NLP`, `Trustworthiness` in AI, `Generative Models`, `ML Theory`, and `Medical Imaging`.
 I am always eager to explore how these fields can be applied to solve real-world problems.

-In my free time, I enjoy reading about psychology and am a big fan of western classical music, especially compositions by Beethoven and Schubert.
+In my free time, I enjoy reading about psychology and am a big fan of western classical music.